-You can use this type of card to make cash withdrawals from ATMs, as well as to pay for goods and services in person, online or over the phone.
+You can use a debit card to make cash withdrawals from ATMs, as well as to pay for goods and services in person, online or over the phone.
 When you use your debit card, the amount of the transaction is debited from your current account.

 Money paid into your account.

 EAR stands for Equivalent Annual Rate.
-It shows the rate you would pay on your overdraft if interest was charged annually on the amount you owe.
+It is the rate you would pay on your overdraft if interest was charged annually on the amount you owe.
 It doesn't take into account any fees.

 This stands for International Bank Account Number.
-It identifies accounts held at any bank in any country.
+It identifies accounts held at any bank in any country, or region.
 If you're an HSBC customer, you'll find your IBAN on your bank statement.